DioPedro/SSC0142-Computer-Networks-Project/Final/README.md

 ```

 Ctrl+C doesn't work for closing the program, if the client tries to quit by using it a message will be printed saying how to logout.

+The video explaining the code and showing the application can be seen [here](https://youtu.be/OAVp6GGQQlU)